 I’m running for Kent City Council because our city deserves leadership that listens, leads with facts, and puts people before politics.
 As a college professor, small business owner, mental health professional, and current Kent School Board Director, I’ve built a career around problem-solving, accountability, and common sense solutions.

 Public safety, fiscal responsibility, and making Kent a place where families can thrive are my top priorities.
 I will work across political lines to making the city of Kent safe, our tax dollars are spent wisely, and every resident feels heard.
-I’m not here to play politics.
-I’m here to serve with integrity and results.

 The future of Kent should not be defined by extremes.
 It should be shaped by leaders who are reasonable, experienced, and ready to work.
 I would be honored to earn your vote.

-Goal 1: Improve local and Small Business Policies
+Goal 1: Supporting local and small businesses

 I started, operated, and expanded a local small business.
-I strongly believe we need industry experienced people to prioritize the talents of our community because small businesses sustain and improve our local economies. due to my business relying on insurance and medicaid, I cannot personally profit from my position on city council like the other candidate.
+I strongly believe we need industry experienced people to prioritize the talents of our community because small businesses sustain and improve our local economies.

 As a mental health therapist and former crisis responder, I understand the link between safety and mental health.
 On City Council, I’ll work to strengthen partnerships between first responders and mental health providers and support community-based solutions that prevent crises before they start.
-Real safety means caring for people, not just reacting to problems.

 Accomplishments

-- 40 under 40 2024′ (Puget Sound Business Journal)
+• 40 under 40 2024′ (Puget Sound Business Journal)

-- Currently Elected Kent School Board Director
+• Currently Elected Kent School Board Director

-- 2022 Champion for Children Recipient (First5Fundamentals)
+• 2022 Champion for Children Recipient (First5Fundamentals)

-- Small business leader
+• Small business leader

-- Kids Mental Health WA Consultant (Mary Bridge Children’s Hospital)
+• Kids Mental Health WA Consultant (Mary Bridge Children’s Hospital)

-- Governors Committee on Disability Issues and Employment 2019-2022 (appointed by former Gov. Jay Inslee)
+• Governors Committee on Disability Issues and Employment 2019-2022 (appointed by former Gov. Jay Inslee)

-- National School Board Member 2022-2023 (School Board Partners)
+• National School Board Member 2022-2023 (School Board Partners)

-- Written and passed policies for ADA accommodations in public parks
+• Written and passed policies for ADA accommodations in public parks

-- Passed budget initiatives for Kent Schools to continue operating through budget cuts
+• Passed budget initiatives for Kent Schools to continue operating through budget cuts

 Lets Connect!